 Richard Camilli is an Associate Scientist with Tenure in the Department of Applied Ocean Physics and Engineering at the Woods Hole Oceanographic Institution (WHOI).
 In 2003 he received his PhD in Environmental Engineering from the Massachusetts Institute of Technology and was the recipient of the Society of Naval Architects and Marine Engineers Graduate Paper Award for his work in developing autonomous underwater vehicle technologies.
 In 2004 he was selected as a WHOI Deep Ocean Exploration Institute Postdoctoral Scholar.
 His interests include field robotics and payload sensor development for in-situ environmental monitoring and pollution mitigation.
 He has participated in over thirty oceanographic expeditions throughout the world, and has led numerous offshore oil spill cleanup operations, including several in the aftermath of Hurricanes Katrina and Rita.
 Much of his scientific research is focused on developing advanced technologies for observing carbon transport and transformation in the marine subsurface.

-sjlevine “at” mit “dot” edu
+paterson “at” mit “dot” edu

 Lawrence A. M. Bush